raghavian/sustainable_ai/README.md

 ## Usage Guidelines

+If you find any errors or have suggestions for improvement, please raise Github issues, or fell free to contact me at raghav@di.ku.dk

 Kindly cite the book if you use any part of the text, code, or the figures
 ```
 @book{selvan2025sustainable-ai,